Origin: Wild Sheep

 The most important raw wool producers were Spain and England while the best processors were Italy and Belgium and The Netherlands.

 The English monarchy would sell England’s wool for years in advance when in need of funds.

 Spanish sheep were brought to America in 1492 by Christopher Columbus.
 These sheep became the ancestors of today’s Churros breed.

 Via Hernan Cortez, sheep spread through Mexico and the western United States.

 Merino Sheep and the Merino Wool Industry

 The Merino originated in Spain, introduced in the 12th century by a tribe of Arabic Moors called the Beni-Merines.

 These sheep were so valuable to the Spanish that prior to 1700 selling them was punishable by death.

 As the Spanish Empire declined, however, these sheep were gifted or sold.
 It was the Dutch who brought Merinos to their colonies in South Africa.
-In 1788 several Cape Fat Tail sheep were sold to voyagers going to Australia.
+In 1788 several Cape Fat Tail sheep were taken to Australia.

 The rest of the world focused on cross-bred and coarser-wool sheep breeds.